Mario Mantovani

-Mario Mantovani (born 28 July 1950, in Arconate) is an Italian politician.
+Mario Emilio Mantovani (born 28 July 1950) is an Italian politician who has been the mayor of Arconate and a Member of the European Parliament (MEP) since 2024.
+He has been a member of Brothers of Italy (FdI) since 2018, after being a member of Forza Italia (FI).

+Mantovani previously held the mayorship of Arconate from 2001 to 2008 and again from 2009 until 2014 and was an MEP from 1999 to 2008.
+He also served as a senator for Lombardy (20082013), the Undersecretary for Infrastructure and Transport under Prime Minister Silvio Berlusconi (20082011) and Vice-President of the Lombardy Region (20132015).

+In 2022, Mantovani was acquitted on appeal of corruption charges.
+In 2024, he was re-elected to a third term in the European Parliament, sixteen years after the end of his second term.

-His daughter is the deputy of the Brothers of Italy Lucrezia Mantovani.
+He is the father of fellow FdI politician Lucrezia Mantovani, a member of the Chamber of Deputies.

 Early life and career

-Mantovani graduated in foreign languages and literature in 1975.
-From 1981 to 1986 he was director of the Padre Beccaro Institute in Milan.
+Mantovani graduated in foreign languages and literature from the University of Milan in 1975.
+From 1981 to 1986, he was the director of the Padre Beccaro Institute in Milan.

-In 1990 he founded the Sodalitas non-profit organization, which in Bellaria-Igea Marina has a series of residences and summer camps.
+In 1990, he founded the Sodalitas non-profit organization, which in Bellaria-Igea Marina has a series of residences and summer camps.

-In 1996 he opened the Mantovani Foundation, specialized in the construction and management of nursing homes for the elderly.
-With his appointment as undersecretary in 2008 he leaves the presidency of the Mantovani Foundation, leaving the guide to his family.
+In 1996, he opened the Mantovani Foundation, specialized in the construction and management of nursing homes for the elderly.
+With his appointment as undersecretary in 2008, he leaves the presidency of the Mantovani Foundation, leaving the guide to his family.

 Mantovani owns the Immobiliare Vigevanese company, as well as the Mantovani Foundation.
-With the first he builds social welfare residences and with the second he manages four RSAs in the province of Milan which, added to those led by Sodalitas, make eleven structures and 830 beds, all accredited in the Lombardy region rankings.
-It also manages 13 day care centers for the disabled managed on behalf of the ASL of Milan 1.
+With the first, he builds social welfare residences, and with the second, he manages four RSAs in the province of Milan, which, added to those led by Sodalitas, make eleven structures and 830 beds, all accredited in the Lombardy region rankings.
+It also manages 13 day care centres for the disabled, managed on behalf of the ASL of Milan 1.

 Political activity

 Member of the European Parliament

-In 1999 he was elected MEP among the ranks of Forza Italia with 39,000 preferences and was re-elected in 2004 with 50,000 preferences.
+In 1999, he was elected an MEP among the ranks of Forza Italia with about 39,000 preference votes and was re-elected in 2004 with about 50,000 preference votes.
 He sat in the European People's Party group.
-In 2008 he was elected to the Senate and left the seat in the European Parliament to Iva Zanicchi.
+In 2008, he was elected to the Senate and left the seat in the European Parliament to Iva Zanicchi.

 Mayor of Arconate

-In 2001 he was also elected mayor of Arconate with 51% of the votes and was re-elected in 2006 with 68% of the votes.
+In 2001, he was also elected mayor of Arconate with 51% of the votes and was re-elected in 2006 with 68% of the votes.
 In November 2008, the municipal councilors that supported Mantovani resigned to allow him to reapply for the third consecutive time for mayor.
 He was reconfirmed mayor of Arconate in the municipal elections of 2009 with 66% of the votes.
-In May 2015 he resigned as municipal councilor.
+In May 2015, he resigned as municipal councillor.